jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 ### Acceleration on Docker

-In order to use Hardware acceleration in Docker, the devices must be passed to the container.
-To see what video devices are available, you can run `sudo lshw -c video` or `vainfo`
+In order to use hardware acceleration in Docker, the devices must be passed to the container.
+To see what video devices are available, you can run `sudo lshw -c video` or `vainfo` on your machine.

 > [!NOTE]
 > [NVIDIA GPUs](https://github.com/docker/compose/issues/6691) aren't currently supported in docker-compose.

-Docker run configuration example:
+You can use `docker run` to start the server with a command like the one below.

 ```bash
 docker run -d \